 Xarelto Lawsuit Information for Blood Thinner Patients

 Popular prescription anticoagulant Xarelto® belongs to a newer drug class that doesn’t require monthly blood monitoring, unlike warfarin.
 The U.S. Food and Drug Administration initially approved Xarelto (rivaroxaban) in July 2011.
 Within three years, injured patients sued the drug’s manufacturers for failing to properly warn consumers about potentially life-threatening complications.
 If you developed blood clots or uncontrolled internal bleeding while taking Xarelto, you may qualify for financial compensation.
 Families may also file a wrongful death lawsuit on any Xarelto victim’s behalf to seek justice against the drug’s manufacturer.
-Review current Xarelto lawsuit information before filing your own anticoagulant injury claim.
+Review current Xarelto lawsuit information before filing your own claim.

 Xarelto Lawsuit Information: What Is Xarelto?